NguyenLoi851/CryptoZombie/CryptoZombies/README.md

-This project demo how to compile and deploy smart contracts to blockchain (Ropsten testnet) by Truffle
+This project demo how to compile and deploy smart contracts to blockchain (Ropsten testnet) by Truffle, Infura, Mocha, Chai

 Steps to do:
 1. npm install -g truffle